Use case

 A human-readable name for the component.

-Defines how the input data is grouped.
+Select how the input data is grouped.
 This works like an SQL GROUP BY statement.
-The first or last element of each group will be selected.To use grid variables, select the Use Grid Variable checkbox at the top of the dialog.
+The first or last element of each group will be selected.To use grid variables, toggle Use Grid Variable on.
 For more information, read Grid variables.

 - Input Column: The name of the column to use for sorting within the grouped data.